suleimana/sjsws/README.md

 # /etc/init.d/helloprintservice start
 ````

 6- [extra step] Add a command shortcut for the service: This an extra step, but it makes it easier to call the service.
-To add command shortct for service:
+To add command shortcut for the service:
 ````
 sudo ln -s /etc/init.d/helloprintservice /usr/local/bin/helloprintservice
 ````